 Some folks will be tempted to say that all of these points can be argued.
 This is certainly true.
 We can even argue the point that the Earth is round if we feel it would be worth our energy.
 Yes, everything can be argued, but it will be hard for us to work together if we can’t come to some mutual agreement around our core values as a country.
 We have to agree there is ground to stand on in order to stand together.
 This requires civil conversation without winners and losers, not argument.

 People don’t like to consider this, but I suspect another major factor in our divide today is a reaction to the sea change that happened with the last administration.
-The election of an African American man with a strong social justice bent was deeply disturbing to more Americans than we might like to admit.
+The election of a Black man with a strong social justice bent was deeply disturbing to more Americans than we might like to admit.
 A significant portion of our country is grieving a perceived loss of respect for and trust in authority, tradition, and historic institutions.

 Sure, change can be uncomfortable.
 The questioning of what has been familiar is unsettling.
 But, change is inevitable and without it we cannot grow and evolve.
 I only hope that we can dare to peer beyond our small selves and see the bigger picture.
 My wish is that we will tap into our humility and begin to really listen to one another.
 After all, as it has been said, together we stand, divided we fall.